MarcialRosales/concourse-workshop/realPipeline.md

 ## <a name="lab3"></a> Lab 3 - Publish application artifact (jar) to a central repository

-There are two ways of producing an output or outcome in Concourse:
+There are two ways of producing an output in Concourse.
+Say we have a jar produced by Maven and we want to publish it to Nexus.
+There are 2 ways: the right and the wrong one:
-  - One way is to use a Concourse Resource making Concourse aware that we have produced an output (potentially versioned)
+  - One way (the right) is to use a **Concourse Resource** making Concourse aware that we have produced an output (potentially versioned)
-  - Or directly within a task, e.g. `scp ....` or `mvn deploy`.
-In a nutshell, Concourse is not aware that we have produced an output
+  - Or (the wrong) directly within a task and not making Concourse aware of it, e.g. `scp ....` or `mvn deploy`.

 The key concept of a pipeline is that jobs are chained together thru resources.
-And another way of putting it is that resources flow thru jobs. e.g. jobA produces ResourceA and jobB depends on ResourceA.
-When there is a new version of ResourceA, jobB triggers and uses the exact version it detected in ResourceA.
+And another way of putting is that resources flow thru jobs. e.g. jobA produces ResourceA and jobB depends on ResourceA.
+When there is a new version of ResourceA, jobB detects the new version and uses that new version from ResourceA.

 If we want to leverage this pipeline mechanism we have to publish the application's artifact using a resource not directly from a task.
 We are going to use Nexus 2 Repository Manager and there is a concourse resource for that [maven-resource](https://github.com/Pivotal-Field-Engineering/maven-resource).
 If we were to deploy to Artifactory we would have used [artifactory-resource](https://github.com/pivotalservices/artifactory-resource).
 But it turns out this resource does not work well for Nexus.